JulianHayward/AzADServicePrincipalInsights/README.md

 Microsoft Graph API | Application | __Group.Read.All__
 Microsoft Graph API | Application | __RoleManagement.Read.All__
 Microsoft Graph API | Application | __User.Read.All__

+### Azure DevOps

+The Build Service Account or Project Collection Build Service Account (which ever you use) requires 'contribute' permissions on the repository